Radio the Universe

 Radio the Universe is an upcoming action role-playing game developed and published by 6E6E6E.
 The game was originally funded via Kickstarter in 2012.
+A demo of the game was released for the February 2023 Steam Next Fest, the first time the game was playable since it started development more than a decade earlier.
+Its full release date has yet to be announced.

 The game has retro-styled 16-bit graphics, and takes place in a gothic cyberpunk setting, in which the female protagonist wakes up to find herself inside a "skyless and desolate labyrinth-city".
 Radio the Universe takes place within the city, as well as an area in the outer space beyond it called the Null Module.
+The playable demo was well-received for its graphics and gameplay.

 Gameplay

 The game features top-down action RPG combat with an emphasis on open world exploration.
 The player can use both melee and ranged combat, and the player leaves behind their unspent experience points when they die in a similar manner to the Dark Souls games.
 These points can be spent to improve the character's attributes at upgrade stations.
 The game also contains boss battles, environmental hazards, and puzzles.